 Most online car buying websites (that say they will ‘buy any car’) will start by offering you an online valuation for your vehicle before taking you into their buying process.

 This is the same for most of the market-leading services including WeWantAnyCar.com, The Car Buying Group, Money4YourMotors, We Buy Cars Today, Trusted Car Buyers, and of course market leader WeBuyAnyCar.
 You can see a full list of WeBuyAnyCar alternatives here.

 To get an online valuation from a selection of these online car buyers in one place, you can value your car on the Motorway homepage.

 Other online services to sell your car such as SellCar.co.uk and Southern Car Buyers will also give you a valuation to buy your car, but it is not instant and will be presented either over the phone by a salesperson and/or via a follow up email.

 A note of caution…

-It is important to realise with online car buying sites that the valuation you receive is not a guaranteed car purchase price, but an indicative guide to the amount you will receive.
+It is important to realise with car value calculators offered by online car buying sites, that the valuation you receive is not a guaranteed car purchase price, but an indicative guide to the amount you will receive.
 That said, this valuation can quickly be turned into a ‘guaranteed quote’ by some services over the phone.